 Agronomy, agriculture and the benefit of plants

 The benefits of gardening are well documented.
-For those living in a permanent home and fortunate with an outdoor space to cultivate plants, the act of gardening is an opportunity to exercise a productive hobby.
-More than just an aesthetic venture to beautify an outdoor space, the cultivation of plants, vegetables, fruits, and flowers can also benefit the environment, by improving air and ground soil quality.
+For those living in a permanent home and fortunate with an outdoor space to cultivate plants, gardening is an opportunity to exercise a productive hobby.
+More than just an aesthetic venture to beautify an outdoor space, the cultivation of plants, vegetables, fruits, and flowers can also benefit the environment by improving air and ground soil quality.

 ©UNHCR/Anthony Karumba